Author: site admin

 “My older brother was your dad’s friend forty years ago,

-and I used to tag along with this teenage crowd.
+and I used to tag along with their crowd of high school buddies.

 to comfort a yet unborn daughter